Club Adventures Logo

 Day 3: Lobesa

-After breakfast, travel along the Dochula Pass which sits more than 3000 metres above sea level and is marked by a large Bhutanese Chorten and fluttering prayer flags.
-If the weather is clear, you’ll enjoy panoramic views of the Himalayas as you hike along this scenic trail.
-This afternoon, you’ll visit Druk Wangyal Lhakhang a temple that was built in honour of the fourth King Gyalpo Jigme Singye Wangchuk and celebrates the 100th anniversary of the monarchy in Bhutan.
-After visiting the temple, you’ll travel down to the valley and hike a section of the trail known as the Divine Madman Trail.
-It is believed that Drukpa Kuenley, who is also known as the Divine Madman, came here from Tibet to overpower evil spirits.
-After a stop for lunch in the beautiful village of Lumitsawa, you’ll continue walking until Thinleygang Lhakhang temple.
-Visit Thinleygang Lhakhang temple before driving to your hotel in Lobesa.
+After breakfast, travel along the Dochula Pass, which sits more than 3000 m above sea level and is marked by a large Bhutanese Chorten and more colourful prayer flags.
+If the weather’s clear, you’ll enjoy panoramic views of the Himalayas as you hike along the scenic trail.
+This afternoon, visit Druk Wangyal Lhakhang – a temple built in honour of the fourth King Gyalpo Jigme Singye Wangchuk which celebrates the 100th anniversary of the monarchy in Bhutan.
+Then, travel down to the valley and hike a section known as the Divine Madman Trail.
+It’s believed that Drukpa Kuenley, also known as the Divine Madman, came here from Tibet to overpower evil spirits.
+After a stop for lunch in the beautiful village of Lumitsawa, continue walking until Thinleygang Lhakhang Temple before driving to your hotel in Lobesa.

 Day 4: Trongsa

-After a leisurely breakfast, you’ll drive to Pelela Pass and re-join the Trans Bhutan Trail at the boundary between western and central Bhutan and begin your hike.
-Along the way, visit the Rukubji Lhakhang temple and rest a while with your group as you share a delicious hot lunch prepared by the locals.
-Afterwards, transfer by vehicle to the beautiful village of Chendebji which is home to the Chendebji Chorten.
-If you’ve been to Kathmandu in Nepal, this large white structure might look familiar as it was built to resemble the famous Bouddhanath Stupa of Kathmandu.
-From Chendebji, you’ll continue to Trongsa and visit the Trongsa Dzong which is the largest and most impressive Dzong in Bhutan.
-Located on a cliff overlooking the Mangde Chu river gorge, this Dzong is a magnificent sight.
+After a leisurely breakfast, drive to Pelela Pass and re-join the Trans Bhutan Trail at the boundary between western and central Bhutan.
+Along the way, visit the Rukubji Lhakhang Temple and enjoy a hot lunch prepared by the locals.
+After, transfer to the beautiful village of Chendebji – home to the Chendebji Chorten.
+If you’ve been to Kathmandu in Nepal, this large white structure might look familiar as it was built to resemble the famous Bouddhanath Stupa.
+From Chendebji, you’ll continue to Trongsa and visit the Trongsa Dzong, the largest and most impressive Dzong in Bhutan.
 After you’ve enjoyed the view, check into your hotel where you may like to enjoy a relaxing evening after a full day of exploring.

 Day 5: Bumthang